 The Samsung Motion Sync looks great.
 Its sleek canister, with a capacity of 2.2 liters, is the largest of the pack.
 While not as strong as the DC65, it’s a powerful vacuum.
 Its built-in handheld vac is a great addition.

-The Motion Sync is heavier and harder to maneuver than the other two models we reviewed.
+The Motion Sync is heaviest and hardest to maneuver vacuum we reviewed.
 The brush easily gets stuck while cleaning carpet surfaces and needs to be reset.
-Beyond the built-in hand vac, the Motion Sync seems very much indebted to similar Dyson models without the ease of use.
+Beyond the built-in hand vac feature, the Motion Sync seems very much indebted to similar Dyson models without the ease of use.

 We’re going with the Dyson DC65.
-It’s superior cleaning power is in a category of its own and it’s design makes it easy to maneuver without sacrificing performance.
+It’s superior cleaning power is in a category of its own and it’s design allows for excellent maneuverability without sacrificing performance.
 It’s definitely a high-end vacuum, but the DC65 won’t leave you disappointed like the other models might.

-While our mind is made up, be sure to take a look at the chart below and see which vacuum matches up best with your needs.
+While our minds are made up, be sure to take a look at the chart below and see which vacuum matches up best with your needs.